julius-e/ci-demo/README.md

 I use ansible to bootstrap software on the VMs.
 Ansible has a great configuration based solution (similar to the other tools used in this demo) to declare the end state that each machine should have.

-The production environment is configured so that there is a proxy sitting in front of the service tier.
-This proxy is configured to point to the current active instance of the service.
-When the CD system deploys to production, it will only switch over to the new version if all integration tests have succeeded.
-The proxy in this configuration can serve multiple purposes.
-If there are many instance of a service running, the proxy can also act as a load balancer.
-If we wish to A/B test a new version of the service, we can configure the proxy to redirect only a segment of users to the new version.

 To get started, you will need a Linux environment with both Vagrant and Virtual Box installed.
 Those are the only requirements.
 Everything else will handled via VMs and containers.